 If your business is located in Memphis and you have an employee who commutes from Arkansas, they’ll probably need to pay Arkansas state income taxes.
 You’ll be responsible for withholding the appropriate amounts.

-Right to work simply means that employees can’t be compelled to join a union or pay union dues.
-This could impact your business if you operate in an industry where unions are common, potentially shaping your relationship with employees and unions.
+“Right-to-work” simply means that employees can’t be compelled to join a union or pay union dues.
+In the 26 states (and Guam) that have right-to-work laws on the books, employers aren’t allowed to deduct union dues from paychecks for nonmember employees, even if they benefit from the union’s collective bargaining agreements.
+This could impact your business if you operate in an industry where unions are common, potentially shaping your payroll processes and employee handbook policies.

 Bottom Line